northscaler/release-management/readme.md

 This is a minor-release-per-branch strategy, and all that the script does is

 * manipulate version strings,
-* create release commits & tags, *
+* create release commits & tags,
 * create release branches, and
-* push ot the git remote
+* push to the git remote

 so that your CI/CD process can actually perform releases based on branch & tag names as commits are pushed to your git remotes.
 It does this in a low-tech manner, by using text processing tools (`sed`, `awk` & the usual suspects) to